OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 - You can successfully extract content from Claude's structured responses (e.g.,

-<tool_code>,<final_answer>). - Your code execution environment correctly runs generated Python code and captures its output.
+<tool_code>,<final_answer>). - Your code execution environment correctly runs generated Python code and captures its output (with appropriate security considerations).

 - The agentic workflow loop correctly feeds tool outputs back to Claude for self-correction.